chritter/translatorfren/README.md

 ## Getting Started

+* First execute download.sh in translforfren to download the model checkpoints.
 * Create a container based on the Dockerfile.
 Maps API endpoints to port 8000 of host machine
 * Access FastAPI docs with http://0.0.0.0:8000/docs